Up to 35% off Raised Beds

 Larkspur, or delphinium, is the perfect companion for peonies as they bloom at the same time and provide height variation.

-• Sun Exposure: Full sun to partial shade
+sun-requirements sun requirements Full sun to partial shade

-Larkspurs are considered a type of Delphinium.
+Larkspurs are considered a type of delphinium.
 Delphinium and peonies are made for each other!
 This is a classic pairing in an English garden.
 Plant peonies in front of the delphinium.
 They don’t always bloom at exactly the same but delphinium provides a perfect backdrop of lacy foliage behind the peony for its floral show.

 After the peony finishes its bloom, the delphinium takes over and steals the show with its long stalks of flowers.
 Depending on your varieties of peony and delphinium, and their sun exposure, there might be a little or a lot of overlap of blooms.
 They truly are a match made in heaven.